ollijri/SMOG/README.md

 <details>

-<summary>How Can I Conduct an Effective Search On Lthe Company Register?</summary>
+<summary>How Can I Conduct an Effective Search On the Company Register?</summary>

 </details>